 6. Describe Briefly About Your Experience

 The interviewer wants to know about your experience in this field.
 Talk about where you have worked, the experience you got there, and the number of years or months you have worked.

-“After completing my Bachelor’s Degree in Urban and regional planning, I was employed as an intern for one year in a very busy government department by the name National Construction Authority.
-Here, I gained a lot of experience since I was able to participate in big government projects.
-After working as an intern, I must say that they were pleased with my skills and I was employed on a four year contract.
-I worked as an architect in this department for four other years before my contract ended.
+“After completing my Bachelor’s Degree in Urban and regional planning, I was employed as an intern for one year in a very busy government department named National Construction Authority.
+Here, I gained a lot of experience since I could participate in big government projects.
+After working as an intern, I must say that they were pleased with my skills, and I was employed on a four-year contract.
+I worked as an architect in this department for four years before my contract ended.
 I would say that I have all it takes to get this role as far as experience is concerned.”

 7. What Kind Of Strategies And Mindset Is Required For This Role?